geoffmazeroff/shamazon/ProjectPlan.md

 # Project Plan

 ## To Do
+- Map the JSON wrapper instance to the Product model the UI binds to
-- Build out service that communicates with 3rd-party API; *note: figure out how to resolve name differences between JSON and models*
+- Build out service that communicates with 3rd-party API
 - Improved product details page
   - Set up a lightbox such that when the user clicks on the thumbnail, a larger image is shown
   - Render images